dejoe/tile-browser/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## VAADIN INSTRUCTIONS
+Install this if there are issues with bower components.
+Use --force if there are further issues.
+    bower install vaadin-split-layout
+    bower install vaadin-combo-box